Consumer Information Disclosures

 3. Student Financial Aid Information

-4. Services for Students with Disabilities (page 50)
+4. Services for Students with Disabilities (pages 50-51) and Disability Services and Disability Services (page 18)

 5. Price of Attendance

-6. Refund Policy/Return of Aid for Withdrawing Students (Page 31)
+6. Refund Policy/Return of Aid for Withdrawing Students (pages 31-32)

 7. Degree Programs